 'I just hope it’s all there in your transcripts.
 Fat Peter detected the pattern first, all the crowd memories uploaded that recalled a smell of almond.
 I couldn't have done it without him.’
 This last muttered with his back to me as he heads for his serving hatch.

 An alert message overlays my vision, centre screen.
 Flashing furiously, a new assignment.
 Apparently Jet Wong herself has noted my pioneering use of filtering crowd memories to work out the plot and wants me to find a missing person, her adopted daughter, Estelle Fischer.
 This could be it.
 Case 167 could take me all the way to strata twenty.
 I can't wait to tell Dorace.

 Sleep will have to wait.

 I compose an appeal and send it out straight away, Estelle Fischer last registered on 16th July 21.45 in Otterspool Skypark.
 Fat Peter comes over, 'The Estelle Fischer?
 Can't you just look in her memory store?
 Or gossip on the network.'

 'If only life were that easy, her data stream is corrupted and she's disappeared.
 It seems incredible that anyone in this day and age could vanish, no trace on the network, nothing.
 Like someone just unplugged her.
 This is going to be tough.'

 I need all the help I can get.
 What do you know about The Liverpool Corporate Strata?
 Have you ever lost something or someone?
 If you have any memories that can contribute to the pattern of events and help me solve this case it's your duty to upload your memories here.
 Any little detail you might remember could help.
-You can also read what other residents have contributed.

 My investigation continues at Otterspool Skypark on strata 30, where Estelle was last registered on the network.
 Come and take a look with me.